PhysiCell-Tools/python-loader/man/docstring/mcds.plot_scatter.md

                 None tries to take the value from the initial.svg file. fall back setting is 36.

-            figsize: tuple of floating point numbers; default is None the specif the figure x and y measurement in inch.
+            figsizepx: list of two integers; default is None size of the figure in pixels, (x, y). the given x and y will be rounded to the nearest even number, to be able to generate movies from the images.
+                None tries to take the values from the initial.svg file. fall back setting is [640, 480].

+            figbgcolor: string; default is None which is transparent (png) or white (jpeg, tiff).
+                figure background color.

+            ext: string; default is None
+                output image format. possible formats are jpeg, png, and tiff.
-                None result in the default matplotlib setting, which is [6.4, 4.8].
+                None will return the matplotlib fig object.

+            ax: matplotlib axis object; default setting is None the ax object, which will be used as a canvas for plotting.
+                None will generate a figure and ax object from scratch.

 ```

 ## output:
 ```
-            fig: matplotlib figure, containing the ax axis object, with scatter plot and color bar (numerical data) or color legend (categorical data).
+            fig: matplotlib figure, depending on ext, either as object or as file. the figure contains the scatter plot and color bar (numerical data) or color legend (categorical data).

 ```